robotics-erlangen/framework/README.md

 ## Building Ra
 See [COMPILE.md](COMPILE.md) for instructions on how to build Ra.
 On Windows the bin folder containing Ra and all other components can be move to any location.
-For Linux and Mac OS X it is required to leave the source folder in its current location as the generated binaries required the `config/` and `data/` folder located there.
+For Linux and macOS it is required to leave the source folder in its current location as the generated binaries required the `config/` and `data/` folder located there.
 In order to remove this dependencies modify the config file `src/config.h.in` The log player is always built alongside Ra.